-Channel 4's latest venture into the reality TV dating universe is Five Guys a Week.
-The new series follows five different women who each share a common goal: to find the man of their dreams.
+Channel 4's latest venture into the reality TV dating universe is returning for a second series.
+Five Guys A Week follows five different women who each share a common goal: to find the man of their dreams.
 The show sees them invite five men into their homes to live with them all at the same time.
 Now, taking part in any dating show, especially with a format this intense, is certainly no mean feat.
 But are the Five Guys a Week contestants paid?

-As iNews reports, Five Guys a Week follows a group of single women who hope to fast-track the early stages of a romantic relationship.
-Throughout their time on the show, each single gal will invite five potential suitors into their homes, all of whom will compete to win her affection.
-At the end of each day, the single women must eliminate the contestant she believes to be the least compatible — until only one guy is left standing.
+Debuting in April 2020, the first series of Five Guys a Week followed a group of single women who hoped to fast-track the early stages of a romantic relationship, per iNews.
+Throughout their time on the show, each single gal invited five potential suitors into their homes, all of whom competed to win her affection.
+At the end of each day, the single woman eliminated the contestant she believed to be the least compatible — until only one guys was left standing.

-Well, if you'd like to see for yourself what all the fuss is about, you can watch Five Guys a Week on Tuesdays, at 9 .15 p.m. on Channel 4.
-Alternatively, you can catch up with the five-part series on All 4.
+Well, if you'd like to see for yourself what all the fuss is about, you can watch the second series of Five Guys a Week on Sep.
+18 on Channel 4.
+Alternatively, you can catch up with the first series on All 4.

 Correction: A previous version of this story mischaracterized Bustle's communication with Channel 4.
 It has been updated.